QaidamGhost/isochron_burial_dating/README.md

 **June 10, 2022**

-The MATLAB script "york.m" is ported from "York.R" which was written in R language and included in a toolbox called IsoplotR by Vermeesch, 2018, the "york_fixed_intercept.m" is modified after an unpublished R script written by Pieter Vermeesch (personal communication), and the "production_rate.m" is modified after a MATLAB script "CNP.m" developed by Chia-Yu Chen, Richard Ott, Erica Erlanger, Maarten Lupker and Yanyan Wang (Lupker et al., 2012).
+The MATLAB script "york.m" is ported from "York.R" which was written in R language and included in a toolbox called IsoplotR by Vermeesch, 2018, the "york_fixed_intercept.m" is modified after an unpublished R script written by Pieter Vermeesch (personal communication), and the "production_rate.m" is modified after a MATLAB script "CNP.m" developed by Maarten Lupker, Chia-Yu Chen, Richard Ott, Erica Erlanger, and Yanyan Wang (Lupker et al., 2012).
 Other .m-files in this directory are written by Yizhou Yang. **See file "NOTICE" for copyright and licensing notice pertaining to all .m-files in this directory.**

 ## List of .m-files
  - isochron_burial_age: An iteration process to calculate isochron line for burial dating following Erlanger et al., 2012; Erlanger, 2010; Granger, 2014